FlowFuse/flowfuse/docs/user/devops-pipelines.md

 ##### Use latest instance snapshot

-When a pipeline stage with this action is deployed, the latest snapshot of the defined instance will be pushed to the next stage.
+When a pipeline stage with this action is deployed, the latest existing snapshot of the defined instance will be pushed to the next stage.

 ##### Prompt to select instance snapshot